 Over the years, Generation Z has made their presence well known.
 They’re technologically advanced and very vocal about their opinion’s – whether through social or on an online forum this generation demands to be heard.

 Born between the years of 1998 and 2016; Generation Z (commonly referred to as “Gen Z”) is the second youngest cohort with the oldest members being 19.
-Over the years they’ve been defining the future of the customer journey, so understanding them and their needs is imperative for long term business success.
+Over the years they’ve been defining the future of the customer journey, so understanding them and their needs is imperative for long-term business success – especially in the automotive industry.

-In order to aid your businesses efforts we’ve compiled the top 3 tips you need to know when engaging Generation Z:
+In order to aid your dealerships efforts we’ve compiled the top 3 tips you need to know when engaging Generation Z:

-Put Mobile Technology at the Forefront Of Business Activity
+Put Mobile Technology at the Forefront Of Dealership Activity

 For Generation Z, technology is second nature.
 Having grown up with it all their lives, they can’t recall a time when technology didn’t exist, making it more important than ever to use to your advantage.

-Mobile features should then be the priority for engaging Gen Z, incorporate it into your product or service so it’s more accessible for them.
-If you’re a hotel, try providing mobile check-in and check-out options or offer room service ordering from mobile devices.
-If you are a restaurant, try incorporating delivery options on mobile or request feedback after their visit from their mobile devices.
-Leveraging their prefered method will lead to more engagement which can encourage more sales, and lead to more revenue.
+As part of your marketing and sales objectives, mobile features should then be the priority for engaging Gen Z. Incorporate it into your product or service so it’s more accessible for them.
+For example, make sure your dealership website is mobile responsive and that Gen Z customers can connect with you from their mobile devices.
+Leveraging their preferred method will lead to more engagement which can encourage more sales, and lead to more revenue.

 Generation Z is all about creating personal and authentic experiences, much like Millenial’s they want to feel catered to in a more customized way.
 According to a Google report on Gen Z, 26 percent of teenage shoppers said they expect retailers to offer a more personalized experience based on their shopping habits and preferences.